VDA5050/VDA5050/VDA5050_EN.md

 The process of updating an order is described in the next section.

 ### 6.6.2 Orders and order update

-For traffic control the order-topic includes only the path to a decision point.
-Before reaching the decision point, the master control will send an updated path with additional path segments.
-To communicate to the AGV what it will most likely have to do after reaching the decision point, an order consists of two separate parts:
+The job includes the released path for a vehicle to a decision point, which represents the last currently released node for the vehicle.
+It also includes non-released nodes that represent the most likely path the AGV will take after reaching the decision point.
+Thus, an order consists of two separate parts:

 - <u>Drive to the decision point "Base":</u> The "Base" is the defined route that the AGV travels.
 All nodes and edges of the "Base" route have already been approved by the control panel for the vehicle.
 - <u>Estimated journey from the decision point "Horizon":</u> The "Horizon" is the route that the AGV is likely to drive, if there is no traffic jam.
 The "Horizon" route has not yet been approved by the control panel.
 However, the AGV will initially only travel to the last junction of the "Base" route.

+Before reaching the decision point, the master control will send an updated path with additional path segments.

 Since MQTT is an asynchronous protocol and transmission via wireless networks is not reliable, it is important to note, that the "base" cannot be changed.
 The master control can therefore assume that the "base" is executed by the AGV.